IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_cryptounits.html.markdown

 In addition to all argument reference list, you can access the following attribute reference after your resource is created.

 - `id` - (String) The instance ID of the Key Protect Dedicated instance.
-- `cryptounits` - (Map of String) A map of cryptounit IDs to their current states.
-Each key is a cryptounit ID and each value is the state of that cryptounit.
+- `cryptounits` - (Set) A set of cryptounit objects representing the cryptounits associated with the Key Protect Dedicated instance.

+  Nested scheme for `cryptounits`:
+  - `id` - (String) The unique identifier of the crypto unit.
+  - `state` - (String) The current state of the crypto unit (e.g., `CryptoUnitStateInitialized`, `CryptoUnitStateKMSInitialized`, `CryptoUnitStateZeroized`).

 ## Timeouts